 proteins, are commonly joined to recombinant proteins in order to make them separable from cell extracts with a purity sufficient for most analytical purposes.
 Ultrasonication allows to maximize the protein release, in particular when the production yield is low and to preserve the structure and activity of the recombinant protein.

-The disruption of E.coli cells to extract the total protein, Chymosin Extraction was studied by Kim and Zayas.
+The disruption of E.coli cells in order to extract the total Chymosin protein was studied by Kim and Zayas.

 Saffron is known as most expensive spice on the world market and is distinguished by its delicate flavour, bitter taste and attractive yellow colour.
 The saffron spice is obtained from the red stigma of the flower of saffron crocus.
 After drying, these parts are used as a seasoning in cuisine or as colouring agent.
 The intensive characteristic flavor of saffron results especially from three compounds: crocins, picrocrocin and safranal.